adobe/griffon-plugin-bridge/README.md

 ##### deletePlugin

 Allows a plugin to delete a validation or view plugin that is owned by the user's organization.
+The payload needs to be the uuid of a plugin.
+This operation is currently restricted to Adobe first-party plugins only.

 ##### navigateTo